stanidesis/with-graphql-faunadb/README.md

 # FaunaDB Graphql Starter Example -- The FaunaDB Guestbook

-This simple example shows you how to use [FaunaDB's GraphQL endpoint](https://docs.fauna.com/fauna/current/api/graphql/) in your nextjs project.
+This simple Guestbook SPA example shows you how to use [FaunaDB's GraphQL endpoint](https://docs.fauna.com/fauna/current/api/graphql/) in your Next.js project. [[Live demo](https://with-graphql-faunadb.now.sh/)].

 - [Why FaunaDB](#why-faunadb)
 - [How To Use This Template](#how-to-use-this-template)